DontPanicO/svlopp/README.md

 The optional `on_exit` field defines what svlopp should do after a service process exits.
 It is a fallback action, taken only when no other explicit action is pending (for example after a configuration reload triggered by `SIGHUP`).

-The optional `working_directory` field sets the working directory for the service process.
-If not specified, the service inherits svlopp's current working directory.

 Supported values are: